seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Now expectation, tickling skittish spirits,
 On one and other side, Trojan and Greek,
 Sets all on hazard: and hither am I come
-A prologue arm’d, but not in confidence
+A prologue arm'd, but not in confidence
-Of author’s pen or actor’s voice, but suited
+Of author's pen or actor's voice, but suited
 In like conditions as our argument,
 To tell you, fair beholders, that our play
-Leaps o’er the vaunt and firstlings of those broils,
+Leaps o'er the vaunt and firstlings of those broils,
 Beginning in the middle, starting thence away
 To what may be digested in a play.
 Like or find fault; do as your pleasures are:
-Now good or bad, ’tis but the chance of war.
+Now good or bad, 'tis but the chance of war.

 ### SCENE I. Troy.
-Before Priam’s palace.
+Before Priam's palace.

 *Enter TROILUS armed, and PANDARUS*

 **TROILUS**
-Call here my varlet; I’ll unarm again:
+Call here my varlet; I'll unarm again:
 Why should I war without the walls of Troy,
 That find such cruel battle here within?
 Each Trojan that is master of his heart,
 Let him to field; Troilus, alas! hath none.

 **PANDARUS**
-Will this gear ne’er be mended?
+Will this gear ne'er be mended?

 **TROILUS**
 The Greeks are strong and skilful to their strength,
 Fierce to their skill and to their fierceness valiant;
-But I am weaker than a woman’s tear,
+But I am weaker than a woman's tear,
 Tamer than sleep, fonder than ignorance,
 Less valiant than the virgin in the night
 And skilless as unpractised infancy.

 **PANDARUS**
 Well, I have told you enough of this: for my part,
-I’ll not meddle nor make no further.
+I'll not meddle nor make no further.
 He that will
 have a cake out of the wheat must needs tarry the grinding.

 **TROILUS**